Keuronde/LightFullscreenGallery/README.md

 ```

 ### 3. Adapt your page structure
 All your page content will be hidden and redisplayed by the script.
-It need to bein a block with the id "lfg_hidable".
+It need to be in a block with the id "lfg_hidable".
 The function lfg_init should be call when the page is loaded.
-The easiest way to do that is to use this template
+The easiest way to do that is to use this template:

 ```html
 <body onload="lfg_init();">